ozkanpakdil/ozkanpakdil.github.io/about.md

 Professional
 -----------
-Started with C#, VB6, IIS, MSSQL pro between 2004 and 2008
+Started with C#, VB6, IIS, MSSQL between 2004 and 2008
 SQL since 2005, also used TSQL with MSSQL
 SVN between 2006 - 2018
 Javascript since 2006